abhijit-c/LatinTranslations/Pliny/letters/vesuvius_tacitus.md

   present active subjunctive, meaning to band downward.
 I think this is an independent usage, namely hortatory.
-- *strati* from *sterno, sternere, stravi, stratus* is the perfect passive participle, meaning to lie flat.
+- *strati* from *sterno, sternere, stravi, stratus* is the perfect passive participle, meaning to scatter.
-- *comitantium* from *commeo, commeare, commeavi, commeatus* (this is a frequentitive form) is the present active participle, meaning to a
+- *comitantium* from *commeo, commeare, commeavi, commeatus* (this is a frequentitive form) is the present active participle, meaning to follow.
-- *comitantium* from *comitor, comitari, comitatus sum* is the present active participle, meaning to accompany.
-In the genitive.
-This
 - *obteramur* from *obtero, obterere, obtrivi, obtritus* is 1st plural present passive subjunctive, meaning to crush.
 This is subjunctive because it's in a negative purpose clause set off by *ne*.